-The TV hit isn’t just dying — it’s already dead
+The TV hit isn’t just dying — it may already be dead

 “Every network or service now likes to talk about a big hit they have.
 But the question is, ‘compared to what?’” said Tom Nunan, a longtime Hollywood producer who currently has a show set up with a major streamer.
 “We live in the age of singles and doubles.”

-One of the biggest factors, he and others note, may be economic: the swing to a subscription business, which favors high engagement with smaller audiences over broad popularity.
+One of the biggest factors, he and others note, may be economic: the swing to subscription models, which favor engagement over broad popularity.

 But “seem like” and “actually” are not the same.
 Viewership numbers for many of these series are fundamentally unknown.
-The fact that people are talking about them everywhere we go may say less about the shows than how, in this age of echo-chamber social media, most of us aren’t really going very far.
+The fact that people are talking about them everywhere we go may say less about the shows than how, in this age of echo-chamber social media, most of us, figuratively speaking, aren’t going very far.

-“There are still very interesting conversations happening around particular shows,” said Laura Grindstaff, a sociology professor at University of California, Davis, who studies popular culture.
+“There are still very interesting conversations happening around particular shows,” said Laura Grindstaff, a sociology professor at University of California at Davis, who studies popular culture.
 “But they’re happening with a lot fewer people.”
 Asking 200 students each semester to name their favorite show, Grindstaff has found smaller groups behind any one show in recent years.
 Instead, she is confronted with pockets of very different shows, often from obscure creators.

-The new culture of the niche, in other words, may have expanded the number of voices.
-But it makes it difficult for us to talk to one other about a shared experience.
+The new culture of the niche, in other words, may have increased the number of voices.
+But it makes it nearly impossible for us to speak to one another.

 The shrinking audience even for TV’s documentable hits has been a trend for years.
 In the early 2000s, fewer people watched the top NBC sitcom “Will & Grace” than had watched “Seinfeld” a decade earlier.
 In the 2010s, NBC’s “The Office” drew fewer viewers than “Will & Grace” had as people moved from broadcast to cable and then streaming.